 - As much notice as possible should be given to an employee when terminating a flexible work arrangement, preferably not less than two weeks.
 However it is within management’s discretion to terminate the arrangement immediately if the needs of the operation are not being met or if the employee’s performance significantly diminishes.

-- Management, who are considering a flexible work arrangement request, should review the Flexible Work Arrangement Management Training.
+- Management, who are considering a flexible work arrangement request, should review the Manager and Supervisor Training (PPTX).

 - Management should also consult with their Human Resources Business Partner as necessary when considering a flexible work arrangement request.